ADD-ONS / ANTICOAGULANT THERAPY

 - effective within minutes

-- analysis of 90 patients showed a reliable reduction of anticoagulant activity (normal coagulation in 90% of patients at 4 and 12 hours) → see here
+- analysis of 90 patients showed a reliable reduction of anticoagulant activity, achieving normal coagulation in 90% of patients at 4 and 12 hours → see here

-- there is growing clinical experience with PRAXBIND administration prior to thrombolysis and in the acute treatment of ICH → see here
+- growing clinical experience exists with idarucizumab administration before thrombolysis and in the acute treatment of intracranial hemorrhage (ICH) → see here

 Contraindications and precautions

-- patients with hereditary fructose intolerance may be at risk of adverse reactions (such as low blood sugar, low phosphate, metabolic acidosis, increase in uric acid, and acute liver failure)
+- patients with hereditary fructose intolerance may be at risk of adverse reactions (such as hypoglycemia, hypophosphatemia, metabolic acidosis, elevated uric acid, and acute liver failure)

-- no adequate and well-controlled studies on pregnant women
+- no adequate and well-controlled studies in pregnant women

-- it is not known whether idarucizumab can cause fetal harm when administered to a pregnant woman ⇒ should be given to a pregnant woman only if absolutely necessary
+- it is not known whether idarucizumab can cause fetal harm when administered to a pregnant woman ⇒ should be given only if absolutely necessary

-- no data for use during labor and delivery
+- no data available regarding its use during labor and delivery

-- it is not known whether idarucizumab passes into human milk
+- it is unknown whether idarucizumab passes into human milk

-- no data on the effects of idarucizumab on nursing infants or on milk production
+- no data are available on the effects of idarucizumab on nursing infants or on milk production

 - the benefits of breastfeeding should be weighed against the mother’s clinical need for the drug (the benefits must outweigh the risks)